Blog Posts in November 2021

 Christopher Hart wrote a great blog post explaining the fundamentals of how packet load balancing works on network devices.
 Enjoy.

-Here’s one of the secrets to AWS’s unprecedented scale and financial success: they figured out very early on that some services are not worth delivering.
+Here’s one of the secrets to AWS’s unprecedented scale and financial success: they quickly figured out that some services are not worth delivering.
 Most everyone else believes in building snowflake single-customer solutions to solve imaginary problems, effectively losing money while doing so.

 A friend of mine sent me a link to a lengthy convoluted document describing the 17-step procedure (with the last step having 10 micro-steps) to follow if you want to run NSX manager on top of N-VDS, or as they call it: Deploy a Fully Collapsed vSphere Cluster NSX-T on Hosts Running N-VDS Switches1.